-The postdoctoral researcher will work on two distinct pharmacoepidemiology-focused studies, each led by a faculty member in the Division of Epidemiology.
+ABOUT THE POSITION: The postdoctoral researcher will work on two distinct pharmacoepidemiology-focused studies, each led by a faculty member in the Division of Epidemiology in the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Charles Leonard, a clinical pharmacist and pharmacoepidemiologist, is PI of a study entitled “Drug Interactions Involving Psychoactive Drugs”.
 This study will: i) conduct high-throughput automated screening of longitudinal healthcare data to identify potential drug interaction pairs and triads leading to unintentional traumatic injury, including hip fractures and motor vehicle crashes; ii) convene a multidisciplinary Expert Panel to review screening results, prioritize signals for further investigation, and prespecify hypotheses buttressed by putative mechanisms; and iii) conduct a series of rigorous pharmacoepidemiologic studies to inform causal inferences and thereby generate clinically actionable evidence on drug interactions to prevent instances of unintentional traumatic injury.